Convergence to Utility Maximization and the Indifference Hypothesis

-These findings have implications for testing existing theories of choice under risk and interpreting the results of such tests, as well as for experimental design, preference elicitation, the development of new theories, and for efforts to improve real-world decision-making under risk.
-We discuss these implications in the last section.
 Overall, we view this paper's contribution as documenting and discussing the relevance of these novel empirical findings as the outcome of an analysis that features the following methodological innovations which, we hope, add meaningfully to the currently available toolkit in the literatures of choice under risk, revealed preference analysis, behavioural economics, as well as the emerging field of cognitive economics \citep{caplin25}: \begin{enumerate} \item[i.]
-The design of a free-choice experiment that combines repetition of the distinct decision problems, with the non-provision of any kind of feedback and the possibility for subjects to avoid/defer making an active choice at any menu at a small expected cost. \item[ii.]
-A collection of 15 binary and non-binary menus from 7 lotteries with 3 outcomes, whose construction was theory-motivated and guided by the presence or absence of first/second stochastic dominance relations, allowing for targeted systematic tests of both ordinal- and expected-utility maximization in a richer environment than those typically seen in experiments on choice under risk.
-To our knowledge, this is the first such design that presents repeated choices from both binary \textit{and} non-binary menus of lotteries, whether in a forced or in a non-forced choice environment.
-This is particularly important because it provides the basis for a very general test of these theories and allows assessing in a rather detailed way the ``extra rationality steps'' that separate conformity with ordinal vs expected-utility maximization. \item[iii.]
-A carefully administered presentation of the 5 repetition blocks for each subject, which combines homogeneity within and across subjects in the first and last rounds with complete randomness--also within and across subjects--in the middle three rounds, motivated by the specific goal of testing whether feedback-less learning occurs. \item[iv.]
+Decisions made from a collection of 15 binary and non-binary menus from 7 lotteries with 3 outcomes, whose construction was theory-motivated and guided by the presence or absence of first/second stochastic dominance relations.
+This allows for targeted systematic tests of both ordinal- and expected-utility maximization in a richer environment than those typically seen in experiments on choice under risk.
+To our knowledge, this is the first such design that presents repeated choices from both binary \textit{and} non-binary menus of lotteries.
+This is particularly important because it provides the basis for a very general test of these theories and allows for a detailed assessment of the ``extra rationality steps'' that separate conformity with ordinal versus expected-utility maximization. \item[ii.]
+The design of a free-choice experiment that combines repetition of the distinct decision problems with allowing subjects to avoid/defer making active choices at a small expected cost, and with the non-provision of any kind of feedback. \item[iii.]
+A carefully administered presentation of the 5 repetition blocks for each subject, which combines homogeneity within and across subjects in the first and last rounds with complete randomness---also within and across subjects---in the middle three rounds, motivated by the specific goal of testing whether feedback-less learning occurs. \item[iv.]